mattkaar/aia-web/docs/syllabus.md

 The above deliverables must be ready for grading by the start of class on **Week 12**.
 The order of the presentations will be selected at random, although teams can volunteer to present first if desired.
 To ensure all teams are provided the same project delivery timeline, teams will be locked out of their TopoMojo workspaces on week 12.

 ## Evaluation & Grading

+### Academic Misconduct

+[Academic integrity](#statement-on-academic-integrity) is a core tenet of AIA.
+Instances of academic misconduct will be penalized with a **ZERO (0)** for the assignment and an _Academic Integrity Violation Report_ will be submitted to the [CMU Office of Community Standards & Integrity](https://cmu.edu/student-affairs/ocsi/).

+Examples of academic misconduct include (but are not limited to):

+1. [Plagiarism](#plagiarism-policy) in course deliverables (project proposal, lab document, etc.)

+2. Directly including the output of generative AI tools (ChatGPT, etc.) in submitted work

+3. [Cheating](#cheating-policy) on team or individual assignments, including sharing answers and/or solution methods

 ### Late Submissions